wssccc/ngscript/README.md

 ####Native Java support
 Native Java Classes are also available.
->Create a instance of ArrayList
+>Create an instance of ArrayList
 >
 >       var arraylist = new ArrayList();
 >       arraylist.add(1);